DRMacIver/Feedback-Arc-Set/README.markdown

 Features:

 * It does a pretty good job.
-The results are within 1% of the best known ordering I have for any of my test data
+The results are within 2% of the best known ordering I have for any of my test data (the goal is within 1% - not currently achieved for some data)
 * It's quite fast.
 For small numbers of items (<= 100) it completes in a few 100ms.
 * It's deterministic.
 There are theoretically better randomized algorithms for this but I wanted it to produce reproducable results.
 * It respects condorcet partitions.
 That is, if you partition the candidates into two sets A and B such that W_ab > W_ba for any a in A and b in B, it will always put everything in A first